How to add smiley and other emoji icons to the WordPress comment box?Naiba added them via code many years ago, but now, after getting into

-WP Comment Emoji Plugin
+WP Comment Box Emoji Plugin

 Emoji in comments

-The Emoji in comments plugin is very simple.
-It can display a button in your comment box to insert emojis.
+The 'Emoji in comments' plugin is very simple.
+It displays a button in your comment box for inserting emojis.

 Download LinkKama WP Smiles

-The emoji icons of Kama WP Smiles are not as rich as the Emoji in comments introduced above, but the advantage is that you can control which emojis are displayed in the frontend comment area.
-A small trick is to replace the emoji icons in the plugin folder with your own favorite emoji images.
+The emoji icons in 'Kama WP Smiles' are not as abundant as those in 'Emoji in comments' mentioned above, but its advantage is that you can control which emojis are displayed in the frontend comment area.
+A small trick is that you can replace the emoji icons in the plugin folder with your own favorite emoji images.

 Download LinkWordPress Aru Emoji Plugin